urho3d/SLikeNet/readme.txt

 libpng is a trademark of Glenn Randers-Pehrson
 Android is a trademark of Google Inc.
-SQLite is a registered trademark of Hipp, Wyrick & Company, Inc LinuxÂ® is the registered trademark of Linus Torvalds in the U.S. and other countries.
+SQLite is a registered trademark of Hipp, Wyrick & Company, Inc Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
 CMake is a registered trademark of Kitware, Inc.
 DirectX, Windows Vista,  Windows Phone, and Xbox 360 are registered trademarks